 Yes!
-Storage heaters work well with Economy 7, because they are designed as heat storages with electrical elements that can be switched on and off.
-Therefore it is a good idea to use them with a two-tariff electricity meters like those of Economy 7.
+Storage heaters work well with Economy 7 because they are designed as heat storages with electrical elements that can be switched on and off.
+Therefore it is a good idea to use them with a two-tariff electricity meter like those of Economy 7.
 You need only to set the timer so that the storage heater is warmed during the Economy 7 night hours and then leave it to emit the stored energy during the day.
-It is a good idea to install Economy 7 Timeswitch, designed to be used with off peak rate overnight electricity plans.
+It is a good idea to install Economy 7 Timeswitch, designed to be used with off-peak rate overnight electricity plans.
 This timer will allow you to manually adjust the time span on night hours.

 If your objective is to increase the heat output at your home and you still want to have storage heaters, you may combine them with a heat pump.
 However, check if you will be eligible for grants and incentives in this case.